Trouble comes this day….

 “That one!
 That one!”
-Pointing here, whirling to point there, Madame Demetka wove between the people like a tempest of silk and velvet.
+Pointing here, whirling to point there, Madame Demetka wove through the crowd like a tempest of silk and velvet.
 “No, not yet—you in the sport hat, take that one!
 Yes, yes, yes.
 No, the other!”

 Thia murmured quiet thanks as the mountain was rebuilt in her arms.

-When it was finished, Madame Demetka bellowed to the hastily departing crowd, “Many, many thanks!
-Many blessings!”
-Then, turning to Thia, she lowered her voice—slightly.
+When all was done, Madame Demetka bellowed, “Many, many thanks!
+Many blessings!” to the hastily departing crowd and then, for Thia, lowered her voice…slightly.
 “My sorrow is great.
 Miri mora, please, you must tell me nothing has broke.”

-The woman seemed so distraught, Thia would’ve said everything was fine even if it weren’t.
-But, considering she’d packed everything to withstand use in a football game, she could say with confidence, “It’s all fine.
+She seemed so distraught, Thia would have said everything was fine even if it were not.
+But, considering she had packed everything to withstand use in a football game, she said with confidence, “It’s all fine.
 Thank you.”
 She moved to go.
 “I’ll see you when I get back, okay?”